 Dr Brian May, CBE, PhD FRAS, is a founding member of Queen, a world-renowned guitarist, songwriter, producer and performer, also a Doctor of Astrophysics, 3D stereoscopic photographic authority and a passionate advocate and campaigner for animal rights.

-Brian has always retained his keen passion for Astronomy and in 2006, after a 30-year break, he returned to Astrophysics and his doctoral thesis.
+In 2006, after a 30-year break, Brian returned to astrophysics and his doctoral thesis.
 Already the recipient of honorary degrees from the Universities of Hertfordshire, Exeter and Liverpool John Moores, upon submission of his updated thesis on the Motions of Interplanetary Dust, Brian achieved his full PhD degree from Imperial College, London, in 2007.
-He subsequently accepted a post of Visiting Researcher to continue his work in Astronomy and following a 5 year post as Chancellor of Liverpool John Moores, Brian now holds the honorary position of Chancellor Emeritus.
-2006 saw Brian co-author his first book, Bang!
+He subsequently accepted a post of visiting researcher to continue his work in astronomy and following a 5 year post as Chancellor of Liverpool John Moores, Brian now holds the honorary position of Chancellor Emeritus.
+In 2006 Brian co-author his first book, Bang!
 The Complete History of the Universe, with Sir Patrick Moore and Dr Chris Lintott.
-This illustrated astrophysics book, now been published in 20 languages, was followed in 2012 with the release of a greatly anticipated sequel, The Cosmic Tourist.
+This illustrated astrophysics book, now published in 20 languages, was followed in 2012 with the release of a greatly anticipated sequel, The Cosmic Tourist.

 Another long-term interest in 3D Photography led to the publication of Brian’s second book.
 Co-authored with Elena Vidal, A Village Lost and Found is an authoritative study of the work of master 1850s stereo photographer, T R Williams, complete with an OWL stereoscopic viewer designed by Brian himself.
-He is currently co-authoring a book on French Diableries, due for publication for Halloween 2013.
-More information on this and all matters stereoscopic are available at Brian’s dedicated website, www.londonstereo.com.
+In 2018 Brain and colleague Claudia Manzoni created stereoscopic images of asteroid Ryugu that can be viewed in 3D.
+Since then he has created new images showing the whole of Ryugu that allow a clear view of the large Otohime Saxum rock formation.
+More information on this and all matters stereoscopic are available at Brian’s dedicated website, www.londonstereo.com